 Calculate the BUN/Creatinine ratio to distinguish pre-renal from intrinsic acute kidney injury.
 Normal ratio 10–20.
 Ratio >20 suggests pre-renal azotemia; <10 suggests intrinsic renal disease.

-Calculate free water deficit for hypernatremia using TBW × (serum Na/140 − 1).
-Includes safe correction rate guidance: ≤10–12 mEq/L per 24h to avoid cerebral edema.
+Calculate free water deficit for hypernatremia using TBW × (serum Na/140 - 1), with practical 24-hour sodium correction targets and fluid-planning guidance.

 Calculate the urine anion gap to differentiate GI from renal causes of non-anion gap metabolic acidosis.
 Negative UAG suggests GI bicarbonate loss; positive UAG suggests renal tubular acidosis.